-Ghella's corporate structui
+Ghella's corporate structure

-Ghella SpA has a Board of Directors (BoD) composed of 6 Directors, not all of them being shareholders, aged between 40 and 70.
+Ghella SpA has a Board of Directors is the internal control body (BoD) composed of 6 Directors, not all of them being shareholders, aged between 40 and 70.
 The BoD appointed a Chairman and Chief Executive Officer, Enrico Ghella, and two Vice-Chairmen, Federico Ghella and Lorenzo Ghella.
 The Board of Directors, as an administrative body, has the broadest ordinary and extraordinary administration powers over the company and has the right to perform all the actions it deems appropriate to achieve the corporate purposes, excluding only those that the law strictly reserves to the Shareholders' Meeting.